e-fin/ADWS-BOF/README.md

 This repository is for a beacon object file that allos operators to query LDAP using Active Directory Web Services (ADWS).

+Currently it supports using the existing access token, in addition to accepting user supplied credentials.

+Big shoutout to https://github.com/ZakiPedio/BridgeHead/.
+Was working on my own C implementation for ADWS, but ZakiPedio released a C++ library which I used heavily when creating this C implementation that was compatible with BOFs.

-This is still very much a work in progress
+This is still very much a work in progress, i have a list of things at the bottom im looking to add.
+PRs welcome.

 ## Usage